microsoft/vs-streamjsonrpc/CONTRIBUTING.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com)
 with any additional questions or comments.

-## Pull requests

-We are not yet accepting pull requests for this repository.

-We hope to soon.
+We welcome 3rd party pull requests.
+For significant changes we strongly recommend opening an issue to start a design discussion first.

 ## Dev workflow